imisspotato/Midjourney-Display/README.md

 3. Go to the "Bot" tab and click "Add Bot".
 Affirm by clicking "Yes, do it!".
 4. Under the "Token" section, click "Copy" to get your bot's token.
 Safeguard this token as it will be used in the subsequent step.

+Now that your bot is created, you need to invite it to your server.
+Here's how:

+1. Visit the 'OAuth2' tab in your bot's application page.
+2. Check the 'bot' box in the 'scopes' section.
+3. Then, in the 'Bot Permissions' section, select 'Administrator'.
+4. You will see a generated URL at the bottom of the scopes section, copy this URL.
+5. Paste this URL into a new browser tab and select your server.
+6. Click 'Authorize', and your bot should now be in your server.

 ### Step 4️⃣: Environment Variables 🌍

 In the root of your project, create a `.env` file.
 This file will store environmental variables, including the Discord bot token and the IDs for the server, channel, and session.